aprilrd/blog/data/typescript-redux-best-practice.md

 <A data dispatch={store.dispatch} />; // this isn't valid
 ```

 It almost looks like a magic as Redux type definition does a lot of heavy lifting for us.
 Let's examine what actually happens inside the code above.
-The following `connect` definition is the overloaded type definition used in this case.

 ```typescript
 interface Connect {